flokichu-dev/main/README.md

-# main

-Flokichu - Play.
+# Flokichu - Play.
 Win.
 Earn.

 What is Flokichu?